|Effect of Different Doses of Paracetamol on Postoperative Pain After Gynecologic Laparoscopy|

-Objectives: This study aimed to investigate the analgesic efficacy and safety of preventive administration of 2 g compared with 1 g of paracetamol for the management of postoperative pain in patients undergoing gynecologic laparoscopic procedures.
+Objectives: This study aimed to investigate the analgesic efficacy and safety of preventive administration of 2 g of paracetamol compared with 1 g for the management of postoperative pain in the patients undergoing gynecologic laparoscopic procedures.

-Methods and Materials: This double-blind study was conducted on 92 women who were randomized to two groups: paracetamol 2 g (study group; n=46) or 1 g (control group; n=46) into 100 mL normal saline, infused over 15 min end of surgery.
-Abdominal and shoulder pain scores were recorded in PACU and 1, 2, 3, 6, 12, and 24 h after the operation.
+Methods and Materials: This double-blind study was conducted on 92 women who were randomly assigned into two groups: paracetamol 2 g (study group; n=46) and 1 g (control group; n=46) into 100 mL normal saline, infused over 15 minutes in the end of surgery.
+Abdominal and shoulder pain scores were recorded in post-anesthesia care unit (PACU), 1, 2, 3, 6, 12, and 24 hours after the operation.
 The time of first request for analgesic and the values of liver enzymes were recorded.

-Conclusion: Administration of both does of paracetamol at the end of surgery was effective for postoperative pain; However, the best pain relief was obtained by 2 g paracetamol with no side effects.
+Conclusions:<7b> Administration of both doses of paracetamol at the end of surgery was effective on postoperative pain; however, the best pain relief was obtained by paracetamol 2 g with no side effects.

 Cite By, Google Scholar